jocmp/ao-games-solution/README.md

 To build and deploy, run `./gradlew deploySolution`, or `gradle deploySolution` if you have the Gradle daemon installed.
 Deploying the solution will also run the unit tests.

-## Comments

->What purpose does this comment serve?
-It’s certainly not more informative than the code.
-It does not justify the code, or provide intent or rationale.
-It is not easier to read than the code.
-Indeed, it is less precise than the code and entices the reader to accept that lack of precision in lieu of true understanding.

-I will disagree with Uncle Bob slightly in this case.
-I've written comments throughout my code to further explain the method behind my methodology.
-I have taken time to refactor code in order to make it clearer, but in most cases, there's a higher concept that I'm trying to convey.